 The kerb opening to your lot installed by the Council to allow vehicle access to the property.
 It is important to check the location of your layback when siting your new home.

-A sewer tie is what connects your home sewer to the main pipe that is owned by the water authority which transport sewage away from the properties.
-It is critical that the sewer tie is clear of your foundations, retaining walls or any other structure of your home.
-Relocating a tie is a very costly process and at the expense of the Owner.
+A sewer tie is the point where your drainage system is connected to the main sewer line that is owned by the water authority which transports sewerage away from the property.
+It is critical that the sewer tie is clear of your foundations, pool, retaining walls or any other structure of your home.
+If required, re-locating a sewer tie can be a significant undertaking at your expense.

-A Practical Completion Inspection (PCI) is an onsite appointment with your Building Supervisor once your home is completed in accordance with Contractual documentation.
+A Practical Completion Inspection (PCI) is an onsite appointment with your Building Site Manager once your home is completed in accordance with Contractual documentation.

-You will be invited onsite to inspect all works that have taken place.
-You will have a full working demonstration of the home with the Building Supervisor and nominate any minor items that may require attention prior to settlement of your home.
-Please see our '8 Simple Steps to Settlement' for our detailed guide to the settlement process including more information regarding your PCI.
+The process involves having you onsite with your Site Manager to inspect all works that have taken place.
+You will have a full working demonstration of the home carried out by your Site Manager and will be able discuss any minor items that may require attention prior to settlement of your home.

-An updated quotation of New Home Estimate with costings provided by our Sales Estimating Team for modifications requested.
+An updated quotation provided by Burbank after the New Home Estimate has been accepted with revised costings provided by Burbank’s Sales Estimating Team for any modifications that may have been requested (if any).

-Updated New Home Proposal (NHP) including all your Colour, Electrical and heating and Cooling upgrades and any other costings as directed by other authorities.
+A Final Tender is a final quotation provided by Burbank after the New Home Proposal which includes any selections such as tiles, colours, electrical and heating and cooling upgrades (if any) and any other costings as directed by other authorities.
 This forms your contract value and lists all specifications and inclusions.

 • Bushfire requirements